Datavault-UK/automate-dv/docs/workedexample.md

 !!! warning
     We suggest a trial account so that you have full privileges and assurance that the demo is isolated from any production warehouses.
-Whilst there shouldn't be any risk that the demo affects any unrelated data outside of the scope of this project, you may use a corporate account or existing personal account at your own risk,
+Whilst there is no risk that the demo affects any unrelated data outside of the scope of this project, you will incur compute costs.
+    You may use a corporate account or existing personal account at your own risk.

 !!! note
     We have provided a complete ```requirements.txt``` to install with ```pip install -r requirements.txt```